 If you don't know CPR but someone collapses unconscious near you, call 911 or emergency medical help.
-Then, if the person isn't breathing normally, immediately begin pushing hard and fast on the person's chest — about 100 compressions a minute, allowing the chest to fully rise between compressions.
+Then, if the person isn't breathing normally, immediately begin pushing hard and fast on the person's chest — at a rate of 100 to 120 compressions a minute, allowing the chest to fully rise between compressions.
 Do this until an automated external defibrillator (AED) becomes available or emergency personnel arrive.

 - Is the person conscious or unconscious?

 - If the person appears unconscious, tap or shake his or her shoulder and ask loudly, "Are you OK?"